Do you want to discover North Portugal but don’t know what places to visit?

 Portugal has enticed more and more travelers in recent years, and no wonder -it’s affordable, it’s adventurous, and it’s absolutely gorgeous.

 There are some places that cannot be missed.
-In the words of many visitors, this city has something mystical that is difficult to describe and which varies according to the place, time of day and light.
+In the words of many travelers, this city has something mystical that is difficult to describe and which varies according to the place, time of day, and light.
 In this article, you’ll find some of the must-visit places in North Portugal.

 Here are the 6 Places You Must Visit In North Portugal.

 So don’t miss to explore Porto as it gives you as much cobbled-street charm and dazzling ancient architecture as you’ll get anywhere else in Europe, and it’s nestled in one of the world’s leading wine regions that are yet affordable and uncrowded.

 2. Vila Nova de Gaia

 Known for sandy beaches like Praia da Madalena, and the scenic riverside road Cais de Gaia, with its cafe terraces and expansive views across the Douro and also a hub of the port wine industry, Vila Nova de Gaia is peppered with cellars offering tours and tastings.